bithippie/bithippie.github.io/_pages/serendipity.markdown

 * 🥇 Complete my first Half Iron-man.
 I currently have my eyes set on [70.3 Musselman](https://www.ironman.com/im703-musselman){:target="_blank"}.
 * 🛸 Take a commercial space flight.
 * 🤿 Go scuba diving in vibrant locations.
-* 🐈‍⬛ Own a big kitty, like a Savannah Cat.
+* 🐈‍⬛ Own a big kitty, probably a Savannah Cat.
 * 🏔 Have a house in the mountains that overlooks a vast and interesting landscape.
 * 🏝 Spend months at a time in new places.
 Costa Rica for starters!